nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 validates a transaction and either approves it by finishing execution successfully or rejects it by failing.

-The transfer hook makes it is possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it also offers some other advantages:
+The transfer hook makes it possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it also offers some other advantages: